Do you want to know more about Stora Enso?

 3. Non-renewable raw materials cannot be replenished within our lifetime - if ever.
 Many of these raw materials are also fossil-based and do not re-absorb the greenhouse gases that are emitted in their production or consumption.

 Circular design means designing for the product life cycle instead of just the product.
-It takes into account the materials used (including recycled materials when feasible), manufacturing, product function, distribution, and potential to repair, reuse, remanufacture, or recycle instead of the material ending up as a waste.
-An important step is to increasingly shift from fossil-based to renewable materials.
+It takes into account the materials used, manufacturing, product function, distribution, and potential to repair, reuse, remanufacture, or recycle instead of the material ending up as a waste.

-Stora Enso’s products are widely recyclable and we are working hard to improve the other aspects of circular design in our operations.
-One of the biggest things going for us is our raw material: we are lucky to be working with trees that can grow back .
+Stora Enso's Circular Design Guidelines introduce our circular design principles which are being integrated into our innovation and product management.
+One of the biggest things going for us is our raw material: we are lucky to be working with trees that grow back .

 We collected five things you may not have come across yet.
 Did you know, for example, that for anything to to be truly recyclable, it must actually get recycled?
 Or that recycling almost always requires an input of virgin materials too?